laurajordan845/leaflet-challenge/README.md

 ![My Image](LJ_Earthquake_Dashboard.png)

 ## Support
 I attended class, reviewed my notes, used the additional resource links provided in the class activities and did a ton of online research to complete this challenge assignment.
+This is also notated in the logic.js file,  but I used code from the class activity files and leafletjs.com.
+Code snippets were copy and pasted then edited to align with the tasks of this project.

-## Submission Includes -- STILL NEED TO UPDATE WITH INFORMATION
+## Submission Includes
 * Static folder -> js folder: logic.js file has my code for the assignment
 * Static folder -> css folder: style.css file has the css code that was provided and my additions for the legend
 * index.html with the HTML code that was provided for the assignment
 * Images folder with images provided with the assignment and the image of my completed project

-Additional information can be found at https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php This is also notated in the logic.js file,  but I used code from the class activity files and leafletjs.com.
-Code snippets were copy and pasted then edited to align with the tasks of this project.
+Additional information can be found at https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php